orbeon/orbeon-forms-doc/installation/configuration-banner.md

 - product version in the URL
 - `cid:` URLs and XML metadata format

-This password is typically used for transient data, but you should still change it.
+This password is typically used for transient data, but you must still change it.

 ### Access token password